What Is It?

 Wear headgear and a mouth guard during contact sports.
 In addition to protecting your teeth from impacts, mouth guards offer some protection against jaw fractures.
 Both the thermoplastic "boil-and-bite" models and the custom-made forms are effective.

 If you are a parent, do not allow your child to participate in amateur boxing.
 The American Academy of Pediatrics opposes the sport of boxing for young people.

 Your doctor will treat your fractured jaw by either realigning the fractured pieces of bone with wires or by repairing the break with metal plates and fine screws.
-If fragments of bone have pierced the skin or if teeth were lost or loosened, your doctor will prescribe an antibiotic, usually penicillin or clindamycin (Cleocin), to reduce the risk of infection.
+If fragments of bone have pierced the skin or if teeth were lost or loosened, your doctor will usually prescribe an antibiotic.

 When To Call A Professional

 Call your doctor or dentist immediately if you suffer a blow to your jaw, and you have any of the following symptoms:

 Your jaw is deformed, crooked or shifted out of its normal midline position.

 You have a painful lump in your jaw or below your ear.

 Your teeth don't fit together properly or your bite is "off".